tamediadigital/tx-chef/readme.md

 ### Deploy the Function Locally for Testing

 :bulb: Running locally will apply the `dev` stage by default
-:bulb: Setting `ENVIRONMENT=local` will tell the function to use the local version of Puppeteer, otherwise the lambda will try to use the AWS-provided version of Puppeteer, which is too big of a dependency to package with the lambda bundle (which needs to be 50Mb unpacked).

 ```
 ENVIRONMENT=local SLS_DEBUG=* npx serverless invoke local --function run --stage dev